fxhxyz4/NodeSpeed/contribution.md

 ### how to test:
 ```
-use this commands from package.json file from test:
+use this commands from package.json file for test:

 npm run test-h
 npm run test-a